Start your new home journey

 Still unsure about the park home lifestyle?
 Here are some commonly asked queries.

 Typically, park homes are made of plywood instead of bricks-and-mortar in traditional housing.
-At Tingdene parks, we have frames made of timber studs for the exterior walls and plasterboard for the interior walls.
+At Tingdene Residential Parks, we have frames made of timber studs for the exterior walls and plasterboard for the interior walls.

 The exterior coating of a park home can vary depending on the park in which it is situated.
 Some residential parks will dictate what the exterior of the home needs to look like.
-Across our Tingdene parks, the residential park homes are coated with either Stucco paint or Canexel cladding.
+Across Tingdene Residential Parks, homes are coated with either Stucco paint or Canexel cladding.

 Stucco is a textured exterior paint finish which is made with aggregate material to ensure a hard wearing surface, this is the traditional park home coating.
 For a more modern finish there is Canexel Cladding, a prefinished wood effect cladding material that requires less maintenance than stucco.